 In January 2016, we acquired a 100% equity interest in Beijing Century Friendship, which held a 55% equity interest in Beijing Proton Medical Center, with a total consideration of RMB100.6 million.
 After the completion of this acquisition, we held a total of 80% of the equity interests in Beijing Proton Medical Center through Beijing Century Friendship and King Cheers and the results of operations of Beijing Century Friendship and Beijing Proton Medical Center were consolidated into our results of operation commencing in the first quarter of 2016.
 In April 2017, more investments were injected to Beijing Century Friendship and Beijing Proton Medical Center.
-Upon the capital injection, our equity interest in Beijing Century Friendship adecreased from 100% to 42.1% and our total equity interest in Beijing Proton Medical Center decreased to 48.16% (through Beijing Century Friendship and King Cheers) from 80%.
+Upon the capital injection, our equity interest in Beijing Century Friendship decreased from 100% to 42.1% and our total equity interest in Beijing Proton Medical Center decreased to 48.16% (through Beijing Century Friendship and King Cheers) from 80%.
 As a result, we lost the control in Beijing Century Friendship and Beijing Proton Medical Center in April 2017 and accounted for it as a deemed disposal and recognized a gain.
 Beijing Century Friendship and Beijing Proton Medical Center were not our consolidated subsidiaries commencing in the third quarter of 2017.
 During 2018, we, through our majority-owned subsidiary, acquired all the equity interests in Beijing Century Friendship which held a 55% equity interest in Beijing Proton Medical Center.
 See "Item 4.
 Information on the Company-History and Development of the Company."
 As a result, as of December 31, 2018, our effective equity interest in Beijing Century Friendship was 60% and our total effective equity interest in Beijing Proton Medical Center was 58% (through Beijing Century Friendship and King Cheers).
-As of December 31, 2019, our effective equity interest in Beijing Century Friendship and Beijing Proton Medical Center.
-The results of operations of Beijing Century Friendship and Beijing Proton Medical Center were therefore consolidated into our results of operation commencing in the fourth quarter
+As of December 31, 2019, our effective equity interest in Beijing Century Friendship was 60% and our total effective equity interest in Beijing Proton Medical Center was 58% (through Beijing Century Friendship and King Cheers).
+In October 2018, we obtained the control of Beijing Century Friendship and Beijing Proton Medical Center.
+The results of operations of Beijing Century Friendship and Beijing Proton Medical Center were therefore consolidated into our results of operation commencing in the fourth quarter of 2018.